Things To Do In Nazca After Flying Over The Lines

 I was left with a full day to explore the town, so I began asking restaurant owners if they had any tips for cool things to do in Nazca aside from flying over the lines.

 To my surprise, there are some seriously cool attractions in Nazca that are worth the time of the day.
 In fact, I think everyone traveling through Peru should schedule at least a day (or two, even!) in Nazca in their Peru itinerary.

-Without further ado, here are four incredibly cool things to do in Nazca after flying over the lines:
+Things to do in Nazca after flying over the lines: